About the Placement Exam

 14. I haven’t decided if I want to stay in Spanish this semester, but I already bought the books.
 Can I return them if I decide not to take Spanish?

 If the package is unopened, I believe you can return it for the full price.
 If it is opened, they might or might not buy it back.
 Alternatively, you can keep the materials for one semester in case you decide to take Spanish next semester.
+You can also sell it to someone who is taking Spanish now.

 15. I am about to take an L5 course.
 Will this course count toward a Spanish major if I decide to major in Spanish?